St Patrick's Catholic Primary School is committed to safeguarding and promoting the welfare of all children

 Our Child Protection Policy is on our website and can be downloaded, it is also available by request from the School Office.
 Mr Bastable and Mrs McGough are the Designated Child Protection Officers.

-There is also a named Governor for Child Protection, Mrs Barbara Clements.
+There is also a named Governor for Child Protection, Mr Trevor Horton.
 We work together with other services for children and families to support the needs of children with the aim of protecting them from harm.

 As you know high standards of behaviour are expected in school.
 However, as we all know children do fall out from time to time!
 Rest assured that we would contact you if behaviour is a problem.
 We remind the children frequently about our high expectations and of the school rules, which they understand are there to keep them safe.